crypticsilence/ca2022_writeups/forensics_puppeteer.md

 ls *.evtx | while read ln ; do echo  -------- $ln --------------------------- ; evtxexport $ln >$ln.txt ; done
 ```

-Did a bit of grep looking for a few things, with grep -A30 -B45 to output lots of code Before and After, basically around my search items.
+Did a bit of grep looking for a few things, with `cat *.txt | grep $searchterm -A30 -B45` to output lots of code Before and After, basically around my search items.
 Needed to look more closely though as I am seeing a lot.

 Started going thru them manually w/ less until I found some interesting stuff in the Powershell logs.